 6. Business meals

-It’s very difficult to come up with a universal rule because, often, the matter of settling the bill is a consolidation of the dynamics in a business relationship.
-However, the general rule is that whoever extended the invitation is the host and must pay.
-In case of meals that seal business deals, whoever is perceived as the client must be treated to the meal.
+It’s difficult to come up with a universal rule because, often, the matter of settling the bill is a consolidation of power dynamics.
+The general rule is that whoever extended the invitation is the host and must pay.
+In case of meals that seal sales, whoever is perceived as the client must be treated to the meal.

 We hope this blog will help you feel more confident next time the bill arrives!
-Don’t forget to sign up to our newsletter and be the first to know when we upload a new blog with etiquette advice and useful styling tips!
+In the meantime, don’t miss our blog on Restaurant Etiquette Tips!